5 Best Hiit Shoes in 2023

 Shock absorbency

 The intensity of HIIT training means that you’re putting a lot of stress on the lower body joints.
 Whether you are sprinting on a treadmill, doing box jumps, or repping out with burpees, your ankles, knees, and hips are going to take a beating.
-To minimize that impact you need a pair of shoes with a good level of shock absorbency.
+To minimise that impact you need a pair of shoes with a good level of shock absorbency.

 A shoe with high shock absorbency will dissipate the amount of kinetic energy that transfers from the ground to your foot as you land.
 Shock-absorbing shoes typically have added foam, gel, or air bubbles in the areas where the highest impact occurs.